fossas/fossa-license-corrections/README.md

 #### Limitations

-This script doesn't autoamtically fetch a package's `fetcher type`.
+This script doesn't automatically fetch a package's `fetcher type`.
 Fetching the dependency's `fetcher type` is still a work in progress.
 If you need help finding the `fetcher type`, please contact your dedicated FOSSA Customer Success team and/or the FOSSA support team at support@fossa.com.